dvhthomas/bitsby.me/content/til/2021-08-18/index.md

 But really that's not the point.

 But what should the custom formula say?
 Maybe a couple of `SEARCH` functions with an `OR` in there to cover both 'lunch' and 'break'?
+And remember that we want `LOWER` case too.

 Like so: `OR(SEARCH("lunch",LOWER(D14),1),SEARCH("break",LOWER(D14),1))`.
 That would work...except it doesn't.